aysieelf/LeetCode-Solutions/Journey_Solutions/2_Month/5_Week/WeeklyLog5.md

 - Achievement 1: Solved 389.
 Find the Difference on my own using XOR!
 - Achievement 2: Identified and implemented the bijection pattern in Word Pattern problem
 - Achievement 3: Maintained 100% success rate for the week so far
+- Achievement 4: Solved Ransom Note in just 3 minutes with optimal approach! 🚀

 ---